 DSM tortilla expert and technical service manager Gary Tull Jr., works side-by-side with tortilla producers to enhance their recipes with the use of enzymes, helping them to avoid common pitfalls such as zippering and cracking, while also leveraging market trends like fortification and clean label.
 I sat down with Gary to unwrap the secrets (and solutions) behind the ideal flour tortilla…

 Gary: It’s important to remember when talking about freshness that enzymes – particularly BakeZyme® Master, our Maltogenic Amylase – can maintain freshness for a long time period.
-How long exactly depends on the exact recipe, but a shelf life of 15-30 days using just BakeZyme® Master is achievable.
+How long exactly depends on the exact recipe, but a good softness and flexibility even at 15-30 days of shelf life can be achieved using just BakeZyme® Master.
 Beyond that, it’s necessary to have a synergy of other enzymes to maintain resilience and foldability, for example, throughout shelf life.

 The range of solutions in our flour tortilla toolbox can help producers achieve this synergy.